hexian000/tlswrapper/README.md

 Like SSH, each peer should have a key pair (certificate + private key) and an authorized list.
 Only certificates in the authorized list can communicate with the peer.

-This behavior is based on golang's TLS 1.3 implementation.
+This behavior is based on TLS 1.3 implemented by "crypto/tls" library in Go.

 By default, all certificates are self-signed.
 This will not reduce security.